EDAO-Project/Jazero/README.md

 docker run --rm -v ${PWD}/knowledge-graph/neo4j:/srv neo4j bash -c "./install.sh /srv; ./import.sh <KG> neo4j-server; ./stop.sh neo4j-server"
 ```

-Substitute `<KG>` with the knowledge graph file name.
+Substitute `<KG>` with the knowledge graph file name or folder of graph files.
+This path is from the `knowledge-graph/neo4j/` as root.
 Now, the knowledge graph will be loaded into `knowledge-graph/neo4j/neo4j-server`.
-If you substituted `<KG>` with a folder, pass directory to the folder where knowledge-graph/neo4j/ is the root directory.
+If you substituted `<KG>` with a folder, pass directory to the folder where `knowledge-graph/neo4j/` directory is the root directory.

-### Choosing and Setting Up Storage Layer
-A storage layer is needed to store the table corpus.
-Two options to choose between include Hadoop Distributed File System (HDFS) and Google File System (GFS).
-Alternatively, the tables can also be stored natively on disk.
+### Loading Calypso
+Tables in Calypso are loaded and stored either natively on disk or in HDFS.

 ## Starting Calypso
 Setting up and running Calypso is very simple.